hartzka/CategApp/documentation/documentation.md

 * npm run build:ui
 * npm start

-Check also, that frontend dependencies are installed with `npm install` in folder `frontend`.
+Check also that frontend dependencies are installed with `npm install` in `/frontend`.

 The app will run on address `http://localhost:3001/`.